Welcome to our Early Years

 Our Early Years children follow the Early Years Foundation Stage curriculum through topics such as;

 ‘A long, long time ago’ ‘On Our Travels’ ‘Into The Woods’.
 Our 2-5 year olds work closely together across 2 rooms and our outdoor provision.

-Here you will find useful information about Class 1 including information on how the children learn, our reading scheme and ‘Topic of the Term’, Home Learning and links to the Year 1 Key Instant Recall Fact-sheets to help your child practise maths outside of school.
-If you have any questions at all please don’t hesitate to contact Miss Ellis, the Class 1 teacher.
+Here you will find useful information about our Early Years, including information on how the children learn, our reading scheme and ‘Topic of the Term’.
+If you have any questions at all please don’t hesitate to contact Miss Smale, our Early Years teacher.

-We develop a strong foundation in Phonics by following the DfE’s ‘Letters and Sounds’ scheme and the interactive programme called ‘Big Cat Phonics’.
+Within our Early Years, we develop a strong foundation in Phonics by following a scheme called AnimaPhonics.
 The children use their understanding of Phonics to develop both their reading and writing skills.
 They are given many opportunities to read a large range of different reading books, including fiction and non-fiction.
 The children have access to good quality reading books on a daily basis, both in school and for home.
 What the children may not realise however, is that they are developing their reading skills all of the time in school, not just by sitting down to read a book but through everything that we do!

 READING.
 Each week we will send your child home with a pack of books to read and enjoy with you.
 We encourage the children to practise reading these books a number of times and, just as important, to talk about the books that they read.
 The books that your child takes home are in addition to the reading your child engages with every day in class through exploration and learning as well as more formal reading sessions.
 Your child will have a Reading Record which is for adults (both at school and at home) to write comments in about your child’s reading.